 3. Expected Value:

-The NS1 is detecting one day after the onset of fever and persist up to nine days in both primary and secondary dengue infections.
-If anti NS1 antibodies produce, the detection of NS1 is inhibited.
+The NS1 is detected one day after the onset of fever and persists for up to nine days in both primary and secondary dengue infections.
+If anti NS1 antibodies are produced, the detection of NS1 is inhibited.
 Primary dengue is characterized by the presence of detectable IgM within 3-5 days after the onset of infection.
 Secondary dengue is characterized by the elevation of specific lgG 1-2 days after the onset of infection and this is generally accompanied by an elevation of IgM.

 4. Required Materials: